 There are 2 rainy seasons: Acute, brief showers, lasting about an hour in the morning occur for a couple of weeks during November.
 The rains last slightly longer in April and May, but even then it does not rain every day.
 These rains replenish the Island and are often referred to as the “Green Season”.

-Call us on to start planning your holiday to Matemwe Lodge or take a look at our itineraries to Tanzania
+Call us on 858 345 1761 to start planning your vacation to Matemwe Lodge or take a look at our itineraries to Tanzania

 Matemwe Lodge has a stunning setting, on low coral cliffs at the end of one the best beaches in Zanzibar.
 This laid-back, friendly lodge has a relaxed, unpretentious feel and comprises 12 thatched bungalow suites all overlooking the Indian Ocean.
 Outsized bathtubs, private verandas (all with a hammock) and warm sea breezes add to the chilled out atmosphere.

-Seafood is, understandably, a speciality, a delicate mix of African and European flavours, and the new Sail Bar is an excellent place to round off the day with a cocktail under the stars.
-The lodge is just a few minutes by boat from the superb diving and snorkelling reefs at Mnemba Atoll and is a perfect place to unwind.
+Seafood is, understandably, a specialty, a delicate mix of African and European flavors, and the new Sail Bar is an excellent place to round off the day with a cocktail under the stars.
+The lodge is just a few minutes by boat from the superb diving and snorkeling reefs at Mnemba Atoll and is a perfect place to unwind.